 IPAWS Offers New Capabilities

 FEMA built IPAWS to ensure that under all conditions the President of the United States can alert and warn the American people.
-Federal, State, territorial, tribal and local authorities also have the opportunity to use IPAWS to send alerts and warnings within their jurisdictions.
+Federal, state, local, tribal, and territorial authorities also have the opportunity to use IPAWS to send alerts and warnings within their jurisdictions.
 IPAWS improves alert and warning capabilities by allowing alerting authorities to deliver alerts simultaneously through multiple communications devices reaching as many people as possible to save lives and protect property.
 These communication pathways include:

 - Emergency Alert System (EAS)